anon-blue/anon.blue/README.txt

 FNDN,FDJKSNFKND  KNFKNDKFNKDNJJFKHDLFGJKNDLJGKLSDJKGKSDOLFGKSLDKLGFKD;;LK';SL;FK
 ;KLMGKMNG/FNGKKJGLKFLGMFLGKL LKFLSDK;GFK'SDKRF;DKLGFKGLKGLDKLGKDKGL;KD'G'Kpe isp
 enisCM ipenisthis   did thiz WILLpe isHUNTED DOWN BLUD...
-MY POEM WAS SICKpenisO TWITTER OR SOUNDCThis reflects preciesely what one expects from humDLXKZKXL,N
+MY POEM WAS SICKpenisO TWITTER OR SOUNDCThis reflects preciesely what one expects from humanityKXL,N
                 the opposite of war is...mm?
                 pe ks                             penis
               the opposite of war sis...?